General Landscape Uses:

 Wildlife and Ecology:

 Provides some food and significant cover for wildlife.
 May be a nectar plant for monarch (Danaus plexippus) and other butterflies.
-Flowers are pollinated and the seeds are dispersed by wind.
+Nectar from the male flowers attacts pollinators and the seeds are dispersed by wind.

 Can be grown from seed.
 Cover with just enough soil to keep the seeds from blowing away.
 Also can be propogated from soft or hard wood cuttings.